brittanyjat/2.1/README.md

-# Simulation 2 - 'Houser'
+# Simulation 2 - Houser

 In this project I will be demonstrating the skills I have learned at DevMountain so far.
 Specifically: